GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/README.md

 | Environment Fields | No environment variables or PHP constants are queryable | All environment variables and PHP constants are queryable |
 | Send HTTP Request Fields | No URL can be requested | All URLs can be requested |

-In development, to enable unsafe defaults, execute:
+In development, to enable non-restrictive defaults, execute:

 ```bash
 composer enable-non-restrictive-defaults